640 South State StreetDover, Delaware 19901

-A blood level of acetaminophen higher than 200 mcg/mL four hours after ingestion means there is risk of liver damage.
+A blood level of acetaminophen higher than 200 mcg/mL 4 hours after ingestion means there is risk for liver damage.

-If the test shows a level of 50 mcg/mL 12 hours after you've taken the drug, there is still risk of liver damage.
+If the test shows a level of 50 mcg/mL or greater 12 hours after you've taken the drug, there is still risk for liver damage.